-For the September 2021 update, our database searches yielded 887 references.
-740 of those were excluded at title and abstract screening and 147 manuscripts were screened full-text.
-That led to the exclusion of 125 further studies, leading to the preliminary inclusion of 22 reviews.
-Google Scholar and reference list searches yielded additional 6 studies.
-Thus, we included and analyzed a total of 28 reviews.
-For the September 2021 update, we included evidence from 112 primary studies, 77 of them included in at least one of the 11 reviews and 35 identified through related article searches in PubMed and Google Scholar.
-Figure 1 provides the PRISMA flowchart of our searches
+For the December 2021 update, our database searches yielded 132 additional references (total of 1010 since the review's first version).
+102 of those were excluded at title and abstract screening and 30 manuscripts were screened full-text.
+That led to the exclusion of 23 further studies, leading to the inclusion of 7 new reviews (35 in total).
+For the September 2021 update, we included new evidence from 9 primary studies, 8 of them included in at least one of the 7 reviews and 1 identified through related article searches in PubMed and Google Scholar (121 primary studies in total since the reviews first version).
+Figure 1 provides the cumulative PRISMA flowchart of our searches.

-Figure 1: PRISMA Flowchart for included reviews and primary studies [10]
+Figure 1: PRISMA Flowchart for included reviews and primary studies [9]